-- check on long-term availability of all named researchers
+- Check on the long-term availability of all named researchers

-Plan carefully for role of Post-Doctoral Research Associate (PDRA) who will account for major part of budget:
+Plan carefully for the role of Post-Doctoral Research Associate (PDRA) who will account for a major part of the budget:

-- Why do you need an PDRA?
+- Why do you need a PDRA?
 How does the project gain from his/her participation?

 - Explain how s/he will be inducted into the project and how his/her contributions will develop during the course of the award period